"Cold Rust Bluing Methods"

 A. Some advice which I have found to be good.

-First go buy a copy of "Firearm Blueing and Browning" [link is to info about book on Amazon] by Angier, it explains everything.
+First go buy a copy of "Firearm Blueing and Browning" [affil. link to book on Amazon] by Angier, it explains everything.

 Second, don't use any formulas that contain Mercury salts, way too poisonous.